dfoderick/pushdropjson/README.md

 # Store complex objects in Bitcoin Script
 This libraray allows you to store nested/hierarchical graphs of objects into Bitcoin Script which you can then store in Bitcoin.
 Later you can retrieve the object graph with fidelity.

+## !Important Note!
+There are many limitations to this approach right now, mostly because of core code requiring Standard scripts.
+Once non-standard script are allowed then is storing hierarchical data in script will have more merit.

+Basically, restrictions to [NULLDATA](https://bitcoin.org/en/glossary/null-data-transaction) mean that only pushdata can be put in OP_RETURN.
+Therefore, OP_DROP will not work as a delimiter.

+Therefore, this approach can currently only be used for P2SH redeem script.

 ## Example Script
 This is your json object.
 ```